Creative Writing Ideas and Journal Topics For:

 an idea web, first draft, final draft, leaf templates, and a grading rubric.

-One of my students' favorite projects of the year is this large group project for The Enormous Crocodile.
+One of my students' favorite projects of the year is this large group project for The Enormous Crocodile by Roald Dahl.

 Nonfiction Book Reports: Your students